Lobuje East Peak 21 Days Map

 • Lukla-Monjo-Namche-Phortse-Dingboche-Pyramid-Gorak Shep-Kalapathar-Everest Base Camp (10 days)– Walk through beautiful villages, suspension bridges, mani walls, chortens, boulders carved with black and white Buddhist mantras, prayer wheels, Kala Pathar with the best view of Mt.
 Everest, reaching the base camp of the world highest peak

-• Lobuje East Base Camp (2 days): At an altitude of 4,950 meters is the launching pad for summiting the peak.
+• Lobuje East Peak Base Camp (2 days): At an altitude of 4,950 meters is the launching pad for summiting the peak.
 Here is a bit of rest and basic training.
 The views of Amadablam, Cholaste, Thamserku, Kantega peak and Tawache peak are superb from the base camp

-• Lobuje High Camp (1 Day): Climb to High Camp 5,400 m using fix ropes through steep stone terraces and snow slopes below the main glaciers on the southwest face of Lobuje East.
+• Lobuje East Peak High Camp (1 Day): Climb to High Camp 5,400 m using fix ropes through steep stone terraces and snow slopes below the main glaciers on the southwest face of Lobuje East.

-• Lobuje East Summit (1 Day): Descend into a marked notch and climb steep snow/ice slopes to the summit – provides just magnificent view of the Himalayas.
+• Lobuje East Peak Summit (1 Day): Descend into a marked notch and climb steep snow/ice slopes to the summit – provides just magnificent view of the Himalayas.

-• Lobuje East Summit-Lukla -Kathmandu (5 days): We retrace back to Lukla and take a flight to Ramechhap and drive to Kathmandu.
+• Lobuje East Peak Summit-Lukla -Kathmandu (5 days): We retrace back to Lukla and take a flight to Ramechhap and drive to Kathmandu.

 Detail itinerary of Lobuje East Peak